-All methods of indirect lost-wax casting involve casting a second model in wax, the so-called intermodel, from the original model made by the sculptor.
+The indirect method involves casting a second model in wax, the intermodel, from the original model made by the sculptor.
 Once an intermodel has been made, it can be cast in metal exactly as described for direct casting.
 The secret lies in knowing how to cast an intermodel.
 A sculptor may model wax into any conceivable shape, such as complex folded drapery, wind-blown locks of hair, or multiple entwined bodies.
 This represents no particular problem in direct casting, since even the most intricate model can be invested in layers of near-liquid clay slip and allowed to dry.
 Removing the model from the mold in direct casting is not a problem because the wax will be burned out in firing.
 With indirect casting, the difficulty lies in removing the original model from the mold without destroying either.
-In the fifteenth century, this was done by so-called piece-molding, in either clay or plaster of Paris.
+In the fifteenth century, this was done by piece-molding, in either clay or plaster of Paris.

 Piece-molding requires considerable skill and forethought.
 Assuming the sculptor is using plaster of Paris, he must first mentally divide the surface of the model into a series of sections.
 He then envelops the model in a shell of plaster following those mental divisions in such a way that no piece of the rigid plaster shell mechanically interlocks with the model.
 Obviously, the rigid sections of the plaster shell must not only carefully enclose the model; each plaster section must precisely fit the one adjacent to it.
 One may compare this to making a plaster of Paris jigsaw puzzle around a three-dimensional object.
 The pieces of the mold are then carefully disassembled and the wax model removed and saved for future use.
 The plaster mold is then reassembled, section by section.
-The assembled mold’s sections are then temporarily but securely bound together and the now-hollow mold filled with molten wax to cast the desired intermodel (engraving of piece mold from Diderot’s Encyclopédie).
-(The wax intermodel will not stick to the piece mold if the plaster is dampened before filling it.)
-After the intermodel is freed from the piece mold, the wax rods which form the sprues are attached, as previously described.
+The assembled mold’s sections are then temporarily but securely bound together and the now-hollow mold filled with molten wax to cast the desired intermodel.
+The wax intermodel will not stick to the piece-mold if the plaster is dampened before filling it.
+After the intermodel is freed from the piece-mold, the wax rods that form the sprues are attached, as previously described.